Updated Aug. 31, 2023

 It was possible to produce COVID-19 vaccines more quickly than usual—without skipping steps in research or safety—for a few reasons:

 - There is typically more time between Phases 2 and 3 to allow time for planning and to raise money for production.
 In this case, everyone involved, including the FDA, was working continuously to review data as soon as it was ready and keep planning processes moving.
-As a result, researchers were able to shorten the time in between Phase 1, 2 and 3 trials.
+As a result, researchers were able to shorten the time between Phase 1, 2 and 3 trials.

 - The government paid for production so that companies would not have to raise money to ramp up manufacturing capacity.
 This made it possible to accelerate manufacturing processes while researchers finished analyzing results from the clinical trials.